What Is Keyword Density?

 Remember to keep it short.

-Takeaway: Put a keyword in your page title, h1 header, h2/h3 subheader, meta description, image alt-text, image filename and URL slug.
+Takeaway: Put keyword variations in your page title, h1 header, h2/h3 subheader, meta description, image alt-text, image filename and URL slug.
+Keep it varied, keep it natural.

 Use Various LSI Keyword Variations

-Modern keyword strategy is less about using the same keywords frequently, but using different variations of your keyword.
+Modern keyword strategy is less about using the same keywords frequently, but using different variations of your keyword, and supporting topics that make an article comprehensive.

 These keyword variations are known as LSI keywords.